pjsinco/elit-accordion/readme.md

 # Elit Accordion
-WordPress shortcode to display an accordion.
+WordPress shortcodes to display an accordion.